-- In a bowl mix together the eggs, milk, cinnamon and vanilla.
+- In a separate bowl whisk together the eggs, milk, cinnamon and vanilla.
 I like to use a hand blender to do this so the mixture is completely combined and smooth.

 - Pour the egg mixture over the bread, making sure to soak all pieces from top down.
-You can lightly press the bread into the egg mixture.
+Use a fork to lightly press the bread into the egg mixture.

 - Let the bread soak up the egg mixture for at least 1 hour.
-It’s even better if you cover the dish and let it rest overnight in the fridge.
+It’s even better if you cover the dish with plastic wrap, then let it rest overnight in the fridge.
 Let the dish come up to almost room temperature before putting it in the oven to bake.
 Just make sure that all of the milk/egg mixture has soaked in completely.
-See Recipe Tips below.
+See Recipe Tips.

-- When it’s time to bake, preheat your oven to 350 degrees.
+- When it’s time to bake, preheat your oven to 350 degrees F.

 - Then sprinkle the french toast with 1 – 2 tbsp of cinnamon/sugar mix.

-- Bake covered with tin foil for 25 minutes.
+- Bake covered with foil for 25 minutes.

 - Then after this time remove the foil and bake for an additional 25 – 30 minutes, or until the french toast has puffed up and the the centre of the french toast bake isn’t jiggly.

 I hope you love this baked french toast casserole!
 Have a delicious day!